Dragnet (franchise): Dragnet 1966 (aired 1969)

 Dragnet 1966 is a made-for-TV movie that initiated the return of the Dragnet series to television.
 It was produced as the TV pilot for Dragnet 1967, but was not broadcast until 1969.
 The movie stars Jack Webb as Sgt.
 Friday and Harry Morgan as Officer Bill Gannon.
 The story focuses on crime more typical of the 1960s than of the previous Dragnet era; the detectives are assigned to find a voyeuristic serial killer similar to Harvey Glatman (played by Vic Perrin, who appeared in the 1954 film as an assistant district attorney).
-Also appearing is Virginia Gregg, who had a role in the 1954 feature and was a frequent guest actor in the 1951–59 series and the 1967–70 episodes, and John Roseboro, a catcher for the Los Angeles Dodgers, who dabbled in acting in the off season; Roseboro played a plainclothes detective who had been the target of racial slurs by a child molester until Friday came to his aid.
+Also appearing is Virginia Gregg, who had a role in the 1954 feature and was a frequent guest actress in the 1951–59 series and the 1967–70 episodes, and John Roseboro, a catcher for the Los Angeles Dodgers, who dabbled in acting in the off season; Roseboro played a plainclothes detective who had been the target of racial slurs by a child molester until Friday came to his aid.